 We headed past the palace and slowly followed the winding path higher up the hill until we reached one of Rajasthan’s famous ‘elephant proof’ gates; iron spikes fixed at the exact height of a head butting elephant.
 In the gate, a monkey-sized hole offered a way to enter the fort…

 I bowed low and crept through the splintered opening, birthing myself into the fort, crouching like a monkey, a demon, a warrior, an explorer.
 A cool wind whispered to me across the battlements bidding me to enter, to see what I could find.

 I passed smashed stone tablets with incomprehensible runes and headed towards a gargantuan domed building wrapped in thorns.
 One entrance was partially free of twisting foliage and I stepped in, the walls were alive with frescoes depicting wars and weddings, gods and men.
-In the centre of the room, draped in an orange robe, a three pointed trident, the weapon of choice for Shiva, the God of destruction, pointed into the sky.
-I crept up a twisting flight of stairs and found myself looking upon the face of some unknown diety, a God with whom I was not familiar.
-Thorns wrapped their way around his body, he breathed, green stone shimmering in the heat, eyes gazing into the distance.
+In the centre of the room, draped in an orange robe, a three-pointed trident, the weapon of choice for Shiva, the God of destruction, pointed into the sky.
+I crept up a twisting flight of stairs and found myself looking upon the face of some unknown deity, a God with whom I was not familiar.
+Thorns wrapped their way around his body, he breathed, greenstone shimmering in the heat, eyes gazing into the distance.

 Bundi fort is one of the most atmospheric places I have ever been.
 Best of all, almost nobody goes to Bundi fort meaning that you have it all to yourself…

 The fort was long ago overrun by the monkey hordes and, whilst exploring the inner courtyards, checking out the carved swimming pools and bathing rooms, the army barracks and temple section, we would hear the occasional noise and see the occasional monkey.